fbpxl

 Look at the difference a year can make

 I outline this activity in more detail here.
-But essentially, this is my favorite way to track student growth from the beginning to the end of Kindergarten.
+But essentially, this is my favourite way to track student growth from the beginning to the end of Kindergarten.
 Students complete the first half at the start of the school year, and the second half at the end of the school year.
 There are lots of different skills that you can track growth in e.g. colouring in skills, writing skills, drawing skills.
 But you can also record how students write the NAME at the start of the Kindergarten, and then record how they write their name at the end of Kindergarten.
 Students will love seeing their progress when it comes to writing their name!

 These templates are available at Mrs Learning Bee - they include editable versions so that you can adapt the wording.